Orange-OpenSource/casskop/documentation/troubleshooting.md

 Warning  FailedScheduling   51s (x17 over 14m)    default-scheduler   0/6 nodes are available: 4 Insufficient cpu, 4 node(s) didn't match node selector.
 ```

-Kubernetes can't find any Pod with sufficiant cpu and matching kubernetes nodes labels we askde in the topology section.
+Kubernetes can't find any Pod with sufficiant cpu and matching kubernetes nodes labels we asked in the topology section.

 To fix this, we can either:
 - add more kubernetes nodes that will satisfied our requirements.